Focus on drawing the Statue of Liberty face and you can learn more about all the amazing features of this iconic American landmark.

-- Watercolor paper*
+- Drawing paper*

-- Sharpie marker, chisel tip
+- Black Sharpie marker, fine tip*

 *The above product links are referrals.
 If you click through and take action, I’ll be compensated a small amount, at no extra expense to you.

-- Draw the art project in pencil.
+- Draw the windows in the band.
+Add clouds.

-- Paint the head with a greenish color.
+- Trace with a marker and color.